 How can we ensure that this ‘new working norm’ is both productive and fulfilling in the long-run?

-It will help to start focusing more on input instead of output.
+It will help to start focusing more on output.
 In other words, what matters is the value a person adds and not how busy he/she is.
 (By the way, this concept has been discussed for years in the corporate world but with mixed results.)

 The big question is how to assess output.